valentinjelev/CustomHelpPage/README.md

 # Permission - help.use

-### This plugin is made for the Bulgarian server BunnyCraft!
+### This plugin is made for the Bulgarian server BunnyCraft!.